The Best Hinged Knee Brace for Your Needs

 Osteoarthritis in One Side of the Knee

 If you have osteoarthritis in only one of your knee’s side compartments, your arthritis pattern would be described as unicompartmental tibiofemoral.
-For this condition, offloader bracing may be an effective short-term solution29,30.
+For this condition, uni-compartment offloader bracing may be an effective short-term solution29,30.
 However, this type of bracing may be best suited for managing only small to moderate amounts of knee pain31.

-Downsides to Offloader Bracing
+Downsides to Uni-compartment Offloader Bracing

-Unfortunately, offloaders are only effective at treating a small number of knee OA cases.
+Unfortunately, uni-compartment offloaders are only effective at treating a small number of knee OA cases.
 Since these braces redistribute pressure from one side of the knee to the other, they can only treat OA that presents in one of these compartments.
 This disease pattern represents only 4-20% of all knee OA cases33-35.

-Additionally, the long-term benefits of using an offloader brace are not very clear30,31,36.
+Additionally, the long-term benefits of using a uni-compartment offloader brace are not very clear30,31,36.
 This is partly because long-term studies (those done over multiple years) are difficult to conduct.
 Most patients do not wear their braces consistently for multiple years, making it hard for researchers to make conclusions about long-term bracing effects36.